tylerbarton/spring5webapp/notes/6 - Spring MVC Validation.md

 In the controller class add `@Validated` annotation to perform validation on method input parameters.

-Not used as much as data POJO validation
+Not used as much as data POJO (_Plain Old Java Objects)_ validation

 # @ControllerAdvice (Global Controller Methods)